stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 slightly advanced exercise.
 The most important thing to note is, that we use every state value only ever once.
-We *must* make sure that the updated state is passed to later computations, otherwise the information about state updates is getting lost.
+We *must* make sure that the updated state is passed to later computations, otherwise the information about state updates is being lost.
 This can best be seen in the implementation of `Applicative`: The initial state, `s`, is used in the computation of the function value, which will also return an updated state, `s2`, which is then